 So, brands need to get creative and pivot to virtual product sampling programs.
 Think of it as an at-home focus group.
 Running product sampling through e-commerce lets you identify and reward loyal customers, inspire product discovery, revive excitement for tried-and-true products, get product feedback, and build a trove of reviews, ratings, and other user-generated content (UGC) from real shoppers.

-Product launches may be delayed but they’re still happening
+Product launches are still happening

 Some brands initially delayed product launches because of the uncertainty surrounding COVID-19.
 Now, they’re moving ahead, realizing it’s likely as good a time as any.
 Virtual product sampling is a great strategy for building excitement about the new releases and quickly ramping up reviews for the product.